 critical theory, cultural sociology, feminist theory, music and the arts

-Nancy Weiss Hanrahan is a specialist in cultural sociology, sociology of music, critical theory and feminist theory.
-Currently an Associate Professor of Sociology at George Mason University, I received my Ph.D. in 1994 from the Graduate Faculty of Political and Social Science of the New School for Social Research.
+My research specializations are in cultural sociology, sociology of music, critical theory and feminist theory.
+I received my Ph.D. in 1994 from the Graduate Faculty of Political and Social Science of the New School for Social Research.
 Before embarking on an academic career, I spent ten years in the music business, as a radio announcer in Boston, and as program director of New Jazz at the Public, Joseph Papp’s Public Theater in New York City.
 I served as Director of Women and Gender Studies at Mason from 2002-2009, and spent the spring, 2011 semester as a Fulbright Scholar in Rio de Janeiro, Brazil, as a specialist in feminist theory.

 I am currently working on two research projects.
 The first, Music and Democracy in America, traces the meanings of 'democracy' in debates about music in the U.S. from the 1830's through to the present day.
 My intention is to contextualize the contemporary discourse of the 'democratization' of music through digital technologies and critically assess these recent claims.
 From a historical emphasis on national identity, shared morality and questions of citizenship and racial equality, the current discourse is a highly personalized one in which democracy seems to depend on liberal notions of autonomy rather than on any collective ideals.
 Through looking at public commentary about music, I hope to trace the shifting meanings of democracy in the U.S. over the past two centuries.